I've started my latest personal adventure: hiking the nation's scenic trails.

 - Arizona NST - COMPLETED - 800 miles - March-April 2012 - requires hiking early in the season since water is scarce and heat is intense as summer approaches.
 Provides a great opportunity to test out equipment, abilities, endurance, and processes.
 Lets me be home for my youngest son's high school graduation.

 - Superior Hiking Trail - COMPLETED - 250 miles - September 2012 - hiked from Canada south to Duluth, MN.
-Southern 50 miles was closed so I will hike that next fall when the trail is open.
+Southern 50 miles were closed so I will hike that next fall when the trail is open.
 September had no bugs nor humidity, just a bit of rain, and awesome fall colors in the forests.
 This isn't a National Scenic Trail, but is part of the NCT and I was antsy to do another trek before winter.

-- Ice Age NST - COMPLETED - 1100 miles - August-September 2013 - Close to home and I had relatives at two locations along the trail for support.
+- Ice Age NST - COMPLETED - 1100 miles - August-September 2013 - Close to home and I had relatives at two locations along the trail for support while I hiked across Wisconsin with PapaBear. .

 - Pacific Crest NST - 2600 miles - northbound.
 Two years to complete.

 - Continental Divide NST - 3100 miles - southbound.
 This is the most rugged and difficult of all the national scenic trails.

 - North Country NST - 4600 miles - eastbound starting around Cincinnati.